micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 If there is something you wish to know more about, suggestions, or questions in general please reach out to me via the [discord](https://discord.gg/9FvdCZmyA5).
 # 5th Edition DnD Conversions
 There are several things done a bit differently in Attovia, namely many races that exist in typical 5e settings don't here, but for most there is a stat analog that can be played or used.
 I have created a table of stat analogs.
 If you don't see a race in the list please let me know.
 I am quite amenable to allowing people to play what they want and can usually make it work!
-In addition Attovian currency works differently, and while there is a whole doc on [[Chips]] I will provide a conversion table below for those building characters and taking starting wealth.
+In addition Attovian currency works differently, and while there is a whole doc on [[Clips]] I will provide a conversion table below for those building characters and taking starting wealth.
 ### Racial Analogs
 What this table means mechanically is this: If a homebrew does not exist for a race, you may use the 5th edition stat blocks.
 In most cases I'm fine if you use my homebrew statblock or the 5th Edition stat block.
 All current homebrews both races and classes can be found [here](https://homebrewery.naturalcrit.com/share/GbqHqm0VKNoM) in my homebrewery document.